SkazDime/SKAZMYO-TRACKER/README.md

 Edit and delete logged exercises
 Export data as a CSV spreadsheet
 Dark mode interface for reduced eye strain
-Responsive design optimized for Android phones Installation
+Responsive design optimized for Android devices Installation
 As this app is designed for personal use on an Android phone, follow these steps to install it on your device:

 Clone this repository to your local machine or download it as a ZIP file.
 Transfer the app files to your device.
 On your device, navigate to the folder containing the app files.
-Open the index.html file in Samsung Internet Browser or Google Chrome.
+Open the index.html file in browser or Google Chrome.
 Add the page to your home screen for easy access:
 In Samsung Internet: Tap the menu icon (three dots) > "Add page to" > "Home screen" In Chrome: Tap the menu icon (three dots) > "Add to Home screen"